 PHIL: You can see that pattern, actually in the New Testament.

-PHIL: Well plus, if you compare the contemporary manifestations that people say are the gifts of tongues to what happened at Pentecost, and what’s described in…even in 1 Corinthians, it doesn’t really bear any resemblance.
+PHIL: Well, plus, if you compare the contemporary manifestations that people say are the gifts of tongues to what happened at Pentecost, and what’s described even in 1 Corinthians, it doesn’t really bear any resemblance.
 Those are translatable languages.
-What you hear today just sounds like nonsense syllables, and is there any evidence anywhere that anyone has been given a gift in modern times to be able to speak in a language they never learned?
+What you hear today just sounds like nonsense syllables, and is there any evidence anywhere that anyone has been given a gift in modern times, to be able to speak in a language they never learned?